 The Cathay Pacific Cargo terminal opened in December 2012.
 The terminal is best-in-class and has been used as an example of how a terminal should be built for others around the world.

 In 2014 Cathay launched a refreshed brand, including new livery on our aircraft and an emboldened and expanded brand promise, Life Well Travelled.
 In November 2016, Dragonair, our sister airline and regional carrier was renamed Cathay Dragon in a move designed to help further connect and align the brands, and leverage the strong brand awareness of our two different carriers in different markets Ultimately both brands are working towards delivering the same brand promise.

-The Cathay Pacific Group, including Cathay Dragon, operates more than 150 aircraft, flying to over 170 destinations worldwide.
+The Cathay Pacific Group operates more than 150 aircraft, flying to over 170 destinations worldwide.
 We are committed to growing our operation to help strengthen Hong Kong’s role as one of the premier international aviation hubs.